manifold-systems/manifold/docs/manifold-templates.md

 ## Expressions ##

-Expressions are similar to JSP expressions.
-As explained in [this JSP guide:](https://www.tutorialspoint.com/jsp/jsp_syntax.htm)
->A JSP expression element contains a scripting language expression that is evaluated, converted to a String, and inserted where the expression appears in the JSP file.
+A ManTL expression contains a Java language expression that is evaluated, converted to a String, and inserted where the expression appears in the ManTL file.

 >Because the value of an expression is converted to a String, you can use an expression within a line of text, whether or not it is tagged with HTML, in a JSP file.